Pigeon Magazine

 DESIGN

+BE AMBITIOUS!
 The design of each story fluctuates based on its narrative, what “feels” right, and the content that’s available to support it.
 As the primary designer and editor behind the book I create additional assets or add to existing content through photo manipulation, illustration, or finding more interesting ways to display each story so that it takes on a life of its own.
+AI has no place here other than for strategy queues.

 THE WEBSITE